Bira/octopus-carnival/_drafts/lphr-scene-02.md

 dottari to the ground and deal enough damage to take him out, allowing him to turn to the others and get ready to defend himself.
-I played this as a Rapid Strike with another Wrestling grab to increase control points, and then spending all of those points on a single attack I resolves as a punch.
-That was 5d6 crushing!
+I played this as a Rapid Strike with another Wrestling grab to increase control points, and then spending all of those points on a single attack I resolved as a punch.
+That was 5d crushing!

 Jania finds her cane does little to the guards through their armor, and Arcturus